OpenNebula/website/content/software/release_information/release_notes_70/known_issues.md

 ## Sunstone

 - Guacamole RDP as is currently shipped in OpenNebula does not support NLA authentication.
 You can follow [these instructions](https://www.parallels.com/blogs/ras/disabling-network-level-authentication/) in order to disable NLA in the Windows box to use Guacamole RDP within Sunstone.
+- The Windows Optimized [OS Profile](../../../product/virtual_machines_operation/guest_operating_systems/os_profile.md) yaml file at `/etc/one/fireedge/sunstone/profiles/windows_optimized.yaml` has the wrong configuration.
+Utilizing such profile in Sunstone will lead to a VM that libvirt fails to create.
+You have to edit the file and replace its contents with the [documentation yaml content](../../../product/virtual_machines_operation/guest_operating_systems/os_profile.md#profile-chain-loading).

 ## Migration